-Although everyone wants to make some money, betting the favorite will not
+Although everyone wants to make some money in the Kentucky Derby, betting the favorite will not

 provide much of a return.
 The high payoffs come with the longshots.
 Since 1911,

 it’s been tradition to place a $2 bet, and betting $2 on a longshot is a